smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 All the code for the new `make_request()` is already in the existing `make_operation()` and will just need to be split out.

-### Modeling Pre-signing
+### Modeling Presigning

-AWS models don't currently have any information about which operations can be pre-signed.
+AWS models don't currently have any information about which operations can be presigned.
-To work around this, the Rust SDK will create a synthetic trait to model pre-signing with, and apply this trait to known pre-signed operations via customization.
+To work around this, the Rust SDK will create a synthetic trait to model presigning with, and apply this trait to known presigned operations via customization.
 The code generator will look for this synthetic trait when creating the fluent builders and inputs to know if a `presigned()` method should be added.